Rising hope or looming catastrophe ∙

-In late 2020, five major companies in the West had developed effective coronavirus vaccines.
+In late 2020, five major Western companies developed effective coronavirus vaccines.
 Vaccinations began in earnest.
 The results were impressive.
 There was a significant reduction in both the death rate and new hospitalizations.
 People began to breathe a sigh of relief.
 Was there light at the end of the tunnel?
 Millions hoped so.

-Viruses are always mutating and new strains develop.
-Variants found in the United Kingdom, South Africa and Brazil were highly transmissible and sparked concerns that the vaccines may be less effective against them.
+Viruses are constantly mutating, and new strains develop.
+Variants found in the United Kingdom, South Africa, and Brazil were highly transmissible and sparked concerns that the vaccines may be less effective against them.
 Many feared that the worst possible scenario was a real possibility.
 Could the variants develop immune escape capabilities?
-Would they have the ability to elude people’s natural immune response and become vaccine-resistant?
+Would they be able to elude people’s natural immune response and become vaccine-resistant?

 Mutation of the COVID-19 virus was typical.
-The rate of transition was not faster than normal.
-However, with tens of millions of people infected around the world, the prospect of even more pernicious variants was very real.
+The rate of transition was not faster than usual.
+However, with tens of millions of people infected worldwide, the prospect of even more pernicious variants was very real.

 Jennifer Nuzzo, an epidemiologist with the Johns Hopkins Center for Health Security, said.
 “We need to increase our speed in which we act so that we don’t allow this virus to spread further and allow this variant to become the dominant one in circulation.
 The clock is ticking.”

 Hope is not wishful thinking.
 Yet many hoped for the best without sufficient basis.
 Biblical hope is quite different.
-It is confident expectation based upon the facts of the Scriptures.
+It is confident expectation based on the facts of the Scriptures.

 REFLECT & PRAY